FortnoxAB/kiro/README.md

 Brute force directories and files for web facing ports (not available when run as a service).

 ## Setup
-Make sure you have docker available or python setup with nmap from your packagedistributer
+Make sure you have docker available or python setup with nmap from your package distributer

 ```
 pip3 install -r requirements.txt